cirruslabs/orchard/DeploymentGuide.md

 ### Worker

-We connect as a Worker to the Controller using a `orchard worker run` command.
+Worker connects to the Controller using a `orchard worker run` command.

 The default mode allows for connecting to both Controller types (see above) by looking at the Bootstrap Token contents: